KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 Alternatively, use a starter chimney: put a layer of coal and lighter cubes on the chimney base, light it, and then fill the chimney to its brim with coals.
 When the coals are ready, tip them onto the charcoal grate.
 Chimneys are faster and you don't need to fuss over them.
 However, you are limited by the size of the chimney: a small one can't make sufficient coals for a large barbeque in a single batch.

 If you are using smoking wood, add it just before putting the food on the grill (the wood is wasted if the food isn't there to be smoked).
 You can put it directly onto the charcoal although a smoking box will make it last longer.
-Spraying the wood with water before adding it will also make it last longer, although obviously if the wood is wet it will kill the heat of the charcoal.
+Spraying the wood with water before adding it will also make it last longer, although obviously if the wood is dripping wet it will kill the heat of the charcoal.

 Personally, I think barbeques should be unhurried, and I because I enjoy the process, I prefer the 'pyramid' approach, unless I am actually in a real hurry, or it's raining (see below for more on bad weather barbeques).
 Either way, the next step is to get cooking...